 2. It influences ocean currents

-By regulating polar heat, sea ice also affects weather around the world.
-That's because Earth's oceans and air act as heat engines, moving heat to the cold poles in a constant quest for balance.
-One method is atmospheric circulation, or the large-scale movement of air.
+By regulating polar heat, sea ice also affects weather worldwide.
+That's because the oceans and air act as heat engines, moving heat to the poles in a constant quest for balance.
+One way is atmospheric circulation, or the large-scale movement of air.
 Another, slower method occurs underwater, where ocean currents move heat along a "global conveyor belt" in a process called thermohaline circulation.
-Fueled by regional differences in warmth and salinity, this drives weather patterns at sea and on land.
+Fueled by local variations in warmth and salinity, this drives weather patterns at sea and on land.

-Sea-ice loss affects the process in two basic ways.
-First, warmer poles can disrupt Earth's overall heat flow by changing its temperature gradient.
-Second, altered wind patterns push more sea ice to the Atlantic, where it melts into cold freshwater.
+Declining sea ice has two main effects on this process.
+First, warming up the poles disrupts Earth's overall heat flow by tweaking its temperature gradient.
+Second, altered wind patterns push more sea ice toward the Atlantic, where it melts into cold freshwater.
 (Seawater expels salt as it freezes.)
-Since less salinity means less density, melted sea ice floats rather than sinking like cold saltwater.
+Since less salinity means the water is less dense, melted sea ice floats rather than sinking like cold saltwater.
 And since thermohaline circulation needs cold, sinking water at high latitudes, this can halt the flow of warm, rising water from the tropics.

 3. It insulates the air